 There are many reasons why flying privately offers more benefits than flying commercially, especially for passengers with restricted mobility.
 You will be able to board the plane in total privacy, with flight crew on hand to support the process.

-As well as privacy, you will be able to board shortly after arriving at the airport; you won’t have to wait around, as sometimes a commercial flight can incur up to 3 hours spent in the airport!
+As well as privacy, you will be able to board shortly after arriving at the airport.
+You won’t have to wait around in a crowded noisy airport, as sometimes a commercial flight can incur up to 3 hours spent in the airport!

 Private Jet Wheelchair Accessibility